asafmaoz1234/complex-cloudformation-templates/lambda-java17-eventbridge-sqs-triggers/README.md

 The Lambda function can be triggered by either an EventBridge event or an SQS message.<br> This README provides instructions on deploying and using the template.

+## Prerequisites

+Before deploying this template, ensure you have the following prerequisites:
+- An AWS account with the necessary permissions to create Lambda functions, IAM roles, and event resources.
+- An S3 bucket with the code base jar uploaded.
+- SQS queue set up.
+- EventBridge (formally cloudwatch) scheduled event.

 ## Template Details

 ### Resources Created